theima/ein/README.md

 Used to change how template elements work.
 They are used for internal functionality such as [conditinals](#e-if) and [repetors](#e-for).
 Typically no custom modifiers should be needed.

+## HTML Renderer

+A renderer is used to display the view in a medium.
+At the moment there is only one renderer, an HTML renderer.
+Its use is hard coded into init app.

 ### Components

 > **Note** At the moment components are added through the initApp functions but are actually bound to the renderer used.